-The Scranton Lace Company, a former lace manufacturer, is located in Scranton, Pennsylvania.
+The Scranton Lace Company is a former lace manufacturer in Scranton, Pennsylvania.
 Also known as the Scranton Lace Curtain Company and the Scranton Lace Curtain Manufacturing Company, it was the largest manufacturer of Nottingham lace in the United States between 1916 and 2002.

 Alexander L. Guterma, a New York financier, was installed as board chairman of Scranton Lace March 1958.
-11 On May 13, the company name was changed to the Scranton Corporation, the beginning of an attempt at diversifying and expanding Scranton Lace from a lace manufacturer to one that controlled entertainment interests.
+11 The company name was changed to the Scranton Corporation on May 13, the beginning of an attempt at diversifying and expanding Scranton Lace from a lace manufacturer to one that controlled entertainment interests.

 Scranton acquired Harold Roach Studios of California on May 27 for $12.5 million, which included an 18-acre studio, numerous television shows and the entire film library of the Roach organization.
 7 Scranton Lace then acquired Mutual Broadcasting System (MBS) for more than $2 million in cash and stock on September 11.
 9 It made the purchase through its subsidiary, Hal Roach Studios.
 H. J. Megargel, president of Scranton, said the purchase would provide radio time to continuously publicize Scranton’s products.